David-dmh/blog/content/about/_index.md

 ---
 title: "About"
-description: "Hello, my name is David Herbert.
-I am a data engineer based in Cape Town.
-I am constantly looking to expand my engineering and analytics skillset.
-On this blog site I showcase projects I have found interesting to work on while improving my skills."
+description: "As a data engineering consultant based in Aberdeen, Scotland,
+I focus on using data to solve business problems.
+I enjoy keeping up to date with best practices within the tech industry and networking with like-minded  professionals.
+Here I showcase projects which I have worked on while exploring various data and software development tools and architectures."
-featured_image: '/images/about_3.PNG'
+featured_image: '/images/about_4.png'
 ---

 <!-- {{<figure src="/images/About.PNG" alt="portrait" title="">}}

-**Overview:**
-Currently I am a postgraduate student at Stellenbosch University.
-My specialisation is in data science within the industrial engineering field.
-I also have a keen interest in the healthcare, logistics and supply chain domains developed from my undergraduate studies. -->